msaxton/academic-arguments/slides.md

 "In a research argument, you make a _claim_, back it with _reasons_ supported by _evidence_, _acknowledge_ and _respond_ to other views, and sometimes explain your _principles_ of reasoning."
 (Booth et al. 112)

 ## Claim
-What do you want me to believe?
+What do you want your reader to believe?

 A good claim should be specific and falsifiable.